-The Advisory Agreement was initially approved by the Board of Directors of Capitala Finance on June 10, 2013.
-Unless earlier terminated, the Advisory Agreement will remain in effect for a period of two years from the date it was executed, which was September 24, 2013, and will remain in effect from year to year thereafter if approved annually by our Board of Directors or by the affirmative vote of the holders of a majority of our outstanding voting securities, including, in either case, approval by a majority of our directors who are not parties to such agreement or who are not "interested persons" of any such party, as such term is defined in Section 2(a)(19) of the 1940 Act.
+On September 24, 2013, the Company entered into an investment advisory agreement (the "Investment Advisory Agreement") with our Investment Advisor, which was initially approved by the Board of Directors of the Company on June 10, 2013.
+Unless earlier terminated in accordance with its terms, the Investment Advisory Agreement will remain in effect if approved annually by our Board of Directors or by the affirmative vote of the holders of a majority of our outstanding voting securities, including, in either case, by a majority of our non-interested directors.
+The Investment Advisory Agreement was re-approved by the Board of Directors of the Company, including by a majority of our non-interested directors, on August 6, 2015.
+Subject to the overall supervision of our Board, our Investment Advisor manages our day-to-day operations, and provides investment advisory and management services to us.
 The Advisory Agreement will automatically terminate in the event of its assignment.
 The Advisory Agreement may also be terminated by either party without penalty upon not less than 60 days' written notice to the other party.